Onshore, Nearshore, Reef, Backcountry, Flats, Wreck

 75 - 150 pounds

-As the name implies, these are very large types of Grouper.
-The biggest grouper in the western Atlantic, they are stocky in shape, have tiny eyes and broadheads.
+As the name implies, this is a gigantic species of Grouper.
+As the biggest Grouper in the western Atlantic, they are stocky in shape, have tiny eyes and broadheads.
 Their pectoral and tail fins are connected along the back.
-They can live in the brackish water and tolerate low oxygen levels.
+They can live in brackish water and tolerate low oxygen levels.

-Goliath groupers are mostly caught on live or dead bait.
-The key to Grouper fishing is anchoring near the reefs or wreck; the fish will come out to take the bait.
-But it should be distant enough to be able to have a chance to pull them away before they get back and break you off.
+The key to Grouper fishing is anchoring close enough to the reef so you can get the fish will come out to take the bait, but also distant enough to have a chance to pull them away from the reef before they try to get back and break you off.
 One important tip when fishing Goliath Grouper is to bounce the bait off the bottom to create some commotion.
-They have no predators and are not shy.
-In terms of fishing tackle, you need a very big reel capable of 90 pounds drag and loaded with 400 pounds plus monofilament if you want to constantly catch big ones.
+They have no predators, and they are not shy.

 A dangerous combination of factors going against the Goliath is that they are a sluggish fish that are slow to grow and reproduce.
 Secondly, considering their large size, they are found in relatively shallow waters of around 150 feet.
 These are a dangerous combination.
 They have experienced an estimated 80% population reduction because of overfishing.
 Because of this, all harvest of Goliath Groupers is forbidden by law.

 Remember, these amazing fish are protected, and we all should be doing our part.
 Adhere to the rules of catch and release and leave these fish unharmed.

 The world record for a hook-and-line caught Goliath Grouper is 680 pounds caught off Fernandina Beach, Florida, in 1961.